Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Probing Annotation Artifacts

-To automatically perturb hypotheses, we leverage both the syntactic structure of the hypothesis and the monotonicity properties of function words like adpositions.
-First, we perform syntactic analysis of the hypothesis to identify named entities and their relations to the title expressions via dependency paths.
-Based on the entity type, then we either substitute or modify them.
-Named entities such as person names and locations are mostly substituted with entities of the same type.
-On the other hand, expressions containing numbers are modified using the monotonicity property of the adpositions (or other function words) governing them in their corresponding syntactic trees.
+\paragraph{Automatic generation of label-preserving transformations} To automatically perturb hypotheses, we leverage the syntactic structure of a hypothesis and the monotonicity properties of function words like prepositions.
+First, we perform syntactic analysis of a hypothesis to identify named entities and their relations to title expressions via dependency paths.\footnote{We used \href{https://spacy.io/}{spaCy v2.3.2} for the syntactic analysis.} Then, based on the entity type, we either substitute or modify them.
+Named entities such as person names and locations are substituted with entities of the same type.
+Expressions containing numbers are modified using the monotonicity property of the prepositions (or other function words) governing them in their corresponding syntactic trees.

-Given the monotonicity property of an adposition (see Table \ref{tab:monotonicity}), we can modify its governing numerical expression in a hypothesis in the reverse order to flip and in the same order to preserve the hypothesis label.
-Consider the hypothesis in Table \ref{tbl:bridesmaids} which contains an adposition (over) with upward monotonicity.
-Because of upward monotonicity, we can increase the number of hours mentioned in the hypothesis without altering the label, and we can flip the label by decreasing the number.
-Although for label flipping, we need to have a good step size.
-During our experiments, we observed that a step size of half the actual number often works.
+Given the monotonicity property of a preposition (see Table \ref{tab:monotonicity}), we modify its governing numerical expression in a hypothesis in the same order to preserve the hypothesis label.
+Consider the hypothesis H5 in Figure \ref{tbl:bridesmaids} which contains a preposition (\emph{over}) with upward monotonicity.
+Because of upward monotonicity, we can increase the number of hours in H5 without altering the label.

+{\bf Manual annotation of label-flipping transformations} Note that in the above example, modifying the numerical expression in the reverse direction (e.g., decreasing the number of hours) does not guarantee a label flip.
+We need to know the premise to be accurate.
+During the experiments, we observed that a large step (half/twice the actual number) suffices in most cases.
+We used this heuristic and manually curated the erroneous cases.
+Additionally, all the cases of \contradict to \entail label-flipping perturbations were annotated manually.\footnote{Annotation done by an expert well versed in the NLI task.}

-We generated 1,688 and 794 perturbed examples from the \alphaOne set in label flipping and preserving cases, respectively.
-We also generated 7,275 and 4,275 examples from the \trainSet set.
+We generated 2,891 perturbed examples from the \alphaOne set with 1,203 instances preserving the label and 1,688 instances flipping it.
+We also generated 11,550 examples from the \trainSet set, with 4,275 preserving and 7,275 flipping the label.
 Some example perturbations using different types of expressions are listed in Table \ref{tab:hypo_only_pert}.
+It should be noted that there may not be a one-to-one correspondence between the gold and perturbed examples, as a hypothesis may be perturbed numerous times or not at all.
+As a result, in order for the results to be comparable, a single perturbed example must be sampled for each gold example: we sampled $967$ from the \alphaOne set and $4,274$ from the \trainSet set.